 This should solve the problem of connecting to the wireless network.

 Turn off Airplane Mode

 Windows 10 has an option to disable wireless connections by quickly using “Airplane Mode”.
 Click on the WiFi icon in the tray and check your Airplane Mode is turned off.

 WiFi connection Usually Off

-It took several days to realize that the WiFi connection has dropped frequently due to problems in laptop.
-Since we use VPN, that is the first suspect and the router is the second.
-When the same VPN and router completely worked with the iPhone, we were forced to look at the Windows laptop for clues.
+It took several days to realize that the WiFi connection has dropped frequently due to laptops’ problems.
+Since we use a VPN, that is the first suspect, and the router is the second.
+When the same VPN and router ultimately worked with the iPhone, we were forced to look at the Windows laptop for clues.
 When looking at “Events Viewer”, it confirms that the network has been dropped frequently with the error message “WLAN AutoConfig service failed to connect to a wireless network”.

 Disable Network Discovery